 And that’s just naming a few.
 Now, let’s talk about the big one, since we’re all probably thinking it: Fertility.
-Obviously, if you aren’t ovulating and having periods your chances of getting pregnant are pretttty slim.
+Obviously, if you aren’t ovulating appropriately and having periods your chances of getting pregnant are pretttty slim.

 I remember when I “came clean” to my then boyfriend, now husband, about how sick I was, how I knew I needed to get help.
 I remember saying the words “Right now, I don’t get my period, I can’t have kids”.
 I think it made more of an impact on me, I had never said those words out loud, and suddenly the situation became so real.
 I couldn’t run from it anymore.

 As I worked towards recovery (it took me a few years of solid effort- not including the couple years that I half a$$ed it- parson my french, but it’s true) I still wasn’t bleeding regularly.
-When I finally gave up the scale and let me body find it’s set point weight was when Aunt Flow finally came back for a visit.
+When I finally gave up the scale and let my body find it’s set point weight was when Aunt Flow finally came back for a visit.